gdlc/STAT_COMP/INCLASS/INCLASS_13.md

   - Q3.4=P(X<=3)
   - To verify your result, you check that P(X<=3)+P(X>3)=1

-Hint: remember to add argument ``lower.tail=FALSE`` for Q3.3 and Q3.4 when calculating the probabilities.

 ## Submission to Gradescope

 For your submission to grade scope provide an R-script named `assignment.R` (match case).